-The effectiveness of de-radicalisation programmes in the United Kingdom's prisons has been under growing scrutiny since the 2019 London Bridge attack when a terrorist prisoner out on licence stabbed two people to death.
-The incident was followed by two more attacks in early 2020 when, in January, two convicted terrorists attempted to murder a prison officer at HMP Whitemoor and, in February, a convicted terrorist stabbed two people in Streatham days after being released from prison.
+The effectiveness of deradicalisation programmes in UK prisons has been under growing scrutiny since the 2019 London Bridge attack when a terrorist prisoner out on licence, stabbed two people to death.
+The incident was followed by two more attacks in early 2020 when, in January, two convicted terrorists attempted to murder a prison officer at HMP Whitemoor and, in February, a convicted terrorist stabbed two people in Streatham days after being realised from prison.

-The incidents prompted governmental and third sector calls for prison reforms regarding violent terrorist offenders with Home Secretary Priti Patel stating that the attacks had confronted the government “with some hard truths about how we deal with terrorist offenders” and The Prison Officers' Association calling for a "fundamental review" of the UK's de-radicalisation programmes.
+The incidents prompted governmental and third-sector calls for prison reforms regarding violent terrorist offenders, with Priti Patel, the Home Secretary, stating that the attacks had confronted the government “with some hard truths about how we deal with terrorist offenders”, and The Prison Officers' Association calling for a "fundamental review" of the UK's de-radicalisation programmes.

-In April 2022, a review of terrorist activity in prisons across England and Wales was conducted by the government's independent reviewer of terrorist legislation Jonathan Hall QC.
+In April 2022, a review of terrorist activity in prisons across England and Wales was conducted by the government's independent reviewer of terrorist legislation, Jonathan Hall QC.
 The report concludes that current internal policies pay insufficient attention to taking action to mitigate radicalisation within prisons.
-Rather, some terrorists in prison enjoy "high status" among their fellow (often less violent) inmates amid a culture of fear and violence in jails in England and Wales, a problem only further exacerbated by growing staff and funding cuts.
+Instead, some terrorists in prison enjoy ‘high status’ among their fellow (often less violent) inmates amid a culture of fear and violence in jails in England and Wales, a problem further exacerbated by growing staff and funding cuts.

-Jonathan Hall QC makes a number of suggestions which may be taken in order to reduce the risk of terrorist violence in prison or elsewhere.
+Jonathan Hall QC makes several suggestions which may be taken to ‘reduce the risk of terrorist violence in prison or elsewhere’.
 These policies for action include:

-The specific steps for action which Jonathan Hall QC suggests target Islamism terrorism more than any other ideology in prison.
-This is despite the fact that the most recent Prevent data reveals that “mixed, unstable or unclear” ideologies now account for more than half of all referrals to the anti-radicalisation strategy and that a quarter relate to far-right extremism.
+The specific steps for action which Jonathan Hall QC suggests target Islamist terrorism more than any other ideology in prison, even though the most recent Prevent data reveals that “mixed, unstable or unclear” ideologies now account for more than half of all referrals to the anti-radicalisation strategy and that a quarter relates to far-right extremism.

-Following the report, Secretary of State for Justice and Deputy Prime Minister Dominic Raab announced that "in line with Jonathan Hall’s recommendation" a new team - set up at a cost of £1.2 million - will identify the most influential terrorists in prisons with the view of moving them to one of three new separation centres.
-Raab comments that the UK has "allowed understandable cultural and religious sensitives to deter us" and this policy will "make sure we've got the common sense balance".
-He accordingly proposes a Bill of Rights which will prevent terrorists from using the Human Rights Act to claim a "right to socialise" in prison.
+Following the report, Secretary of State for Justice and Deputy Prime Minister Dominic Raab announced that ‘in line with Jonathan Hall’s recommendation’ a new team - set up at the cost of £1.2 million - will identify the most influential terrorists in prisons with the view of moving them to one of three new separation centres.
+Raab comments that the UK has "allowed understandable cultural and religious sensitives to deter us", and this policy will "make sure we've got the common sense balance", proposing a Bill of Rights which will prevent terrorists from using the Human Rights Act to claim a ‘right to socialise’ in prison.

 Though Raab acknowledged that “the threat from terrorism is evolving, so our response must adapt”, this new approach may create more problems than it solves, evolving to the wrong threats.
 Isolating terrorists in separation centres is problematic.
-Whilst it may, on the surface, patch up the issue of radicalisation in prisons, it does not solve the issue of radicalisation within the separation centres or in pre-prison spaces.
-In fact, social isolation is a known driver of extremism - this has also been exacerbated by Covid-induced seclusion, suggesting the new plans could create a dangerous echo chamber of radicalisation in which de-radicalisation becomes increasingly difficult and the Prevent strategy becomes redundant.
+Whilst it may, on the surface, patch up the issue of radicalisation in prisons, it does not solve the issue of radicalisation within separation centres, or pre-prison spaces.
+Social isolation is a known driver of extremism, which has been further exacerbated by Covid-induced seclusion, suggesting the new plans could create a dangerous echo chamber of radicalisation in which deradicalisation becomes increasingly complex and the prevent strategy becomes redundant.

-In what some have called a "gift to the far-right" the attention on Islamist terrorism in Prevent reform is likely to mean that interventions in the pre-criminal space are out of touch.
-Islamic communities may feel targeted by prevention programmes which are misinformed; far-right terrorist groups may become more prevalent and those individuals who are vulnerable to radicalisation may slip through a net which is not fit for purpose.
+In what some have called a ‘gift to the far-right’, the attention on Islamist terrorism in Prevent reform likely means that interventions in the pre-criminal space are out of touch.
+As a result, Islamic communities may feel targeted by prevention programmes which are misinformed, far-right terrorist groups may become more prevalent, and those individuals who are vulnerable to radicalisation may slip through a net which is not fit for purpose.